-The Experimental Removal of Barred Owls to Benefit Threatened Northern Spotted Owls Final Environmental Impact (USFWS 2013) specifically considered and rejected an alternative to use forest habitat management to favor spotted owls and hinder barred owls.
+The Experimental Removal of Barred Owls to Benefit Threatened Northern Spotted Owls Final Environmental Impact Statement (USFWS 2013) specifically considered and rejected an alternative to use forest habitat management to favor spotted owls and hinder barred owls.
 They reasoned that there are no known forest conditions where spotted owls have a competitive advantage over barred owls.
-Pearson and Livezey (2003) state that managing forests to benefit spotted owls over barred owls may not be possible because both species use the same type of old-growth habitat.
-Barred owls successfully colonized Olympic National Park in areas that never had timber harvest (Courtney 2004).
+Pearson (2003) state that managing forests to benefit spotted owls over barred owls may not be possible because both species use the same type of old-growth habitat.
+Barred owls successfully colonized Olympic National Park (Courtney 2004) and Mount Rainier National Park (Mangan 2019) in areas that never had timber harvest.
 Old growth reserves appear to be supporting large populations of barred owls, and in many cases there are more barred owls than spotted owls in the reserves (Pearson 2003).
+Multiple studies have demonstrated that even when high-quality habitat was readily available, the presence of barred owls was negatively correlated with the dynamics of spotted owls (Hamer 2001, Dugger 2011, Wiens 2014, Yackulic 2014, Mangan 2019).
 The Revised Recovery Plan (USDI 2011) assumes barred owls now occur at some level in all areas used now or in the past by spotted owls.